isaiahscheel/Exercise-CurrencyConverter/README.md

 The next part of this challenge will be to test to your API to make sure it works as expected.

 If you decided to complete the .NET implementation you can choose to add more tests using the `CurrencyConverterLib.Tests` project.
-If you're using another technology, make sure to add unit tests to your API library.
+If you used another technology in the previous step, make sure to add unit tests to your API library.

 Please add tests to sufficiency.